Prag8855/aab/content/glossary/European Union.md

 Date_created: 2023-07-10
 ---

-The European Union (EU) is a group of countries.
-They have common standards and policies for economic development, democracy, immigration and the environment.
+The European Union (EU) is a group of countries in Europe.
+If you are a EU citizen, you can live in other EU countries.
+You don't need a visa or a [residence permit](/glossary/Aufenthaltstitel).
 Most EU countries use the Euro as their currency.

-The EU countries are Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.[^1]
+These countries are in the European Union:[^1]

+- Austria, Belgium
+- Bulgaria
+- Croatia
+- Republic of Cyprus
+- Czech Republic
+- Denmark
+- Estonia
+- Finland
+- France
+- Germany
+- Greece
+- Hungary
+- Ireland
+- Italy
+- Latvia
+- Lithuania
+- Luxembourg
+- Malta
+- Netherlands
+- Poland
+- Portugal
+- Romania
+- Slovakia
+- Slovenia
+- Spain
+- Sweden

 Iceland, Liechtenstein and Norway are not in the EU, but they are in the [European Economic Area](/glossary/EEA).